freenas/freenas-docs/userguide/services.rst

     user in
     :menuselection:`Account --> Users --> Add User`.
-    For each user, browse to the dataset created for that user in the "Home Directory" field.
+    For each user, browse to the dataset created for that user in the :guilabel:`Home Directory` field.
 Repeat this process to create a user account for every user that needs access to the FTP service, making sure to assign each user their own dataset.

 #.
 Set the permissions for each dataset in
     :menuselection:`Storage --> Volumes`.
-    Click the "Change Permissions" button for a dataset to assign a user account as "Owner" of that dataset and to set the desired permissions for that user.
+    Click the :guilabel:`Change Permissions` button for a dataset to assign a user account as :guilabel:`Owner` of that dataset and to set the desired permissions for that user.
 Repeat for each dataset.

     .. note:: For FTP, the type of client does not matter when it comes to the type of ACL.
 This means that you always use Unix